dotnet/runtimelab/docs/using-nativeaot/compiling.md

-# Compiling with Native AOT
+# Compiling with NativeAOT-LLVM

+Compilation using NativeAOT-LLVM is currently only supported on Windows x64.
+Contributions enabling the compiler on other platforms are welcome.

-This document explains how to compile and publish your project using Native AOT toolchain.
+This document explains how to compile and publish your project using NativeAOT-LLVM toolchain.
 First, please _ensure that [pre-requisites](prerequisites.md) are installed_.
 If you are starting a new project, you may find the [HelloWorld sample](../../samples/HelloWorld/README.md) directions useful.

 ## Add ILCompiler package reference

-To use Native AOT with your project, you need to add a reference to the ILCompiler NuGet package containing the Native AOT compiler and runtime.
+To use NativeAOT-LLVM with your project, you need to add a reference to the ILCompiler NuGet packages containing the Native AOT compiler and runtime.
 Make sure the `nuget.config` file for your project contains the following package sources under the `<packageSources>` element:
 ```xml
 <add key="dotnet-experimental" value="https://pkgs.dev.azure.com/dnceng/public/_packaging/dotnet-experimental/nuget/v3/index.json" />
 <add key="nuget" value="https://api.nuget.org/v3/index.json" />